 For Immediate Release:

-1/14/19; Atlanta, Georgia; NewSight Reality, Inc. (www.NewSightReality.com ) (NSR) announced today a promising innovation that has the potential of addressing many of the current shortcomings of Augmented Reality (AR) Systems.
+1/15/19; Atlanta, Georgia; NewSight Reality, Inc. (www.NewSightReality.com ) (NSR) announced today a promising innovation that has the potential of addressing many of the current shortcomings of Augmented Reality (AR) Systems.
 NSR has been in stealth mode inventing, proving, developing and protecting a transformational means of providing AR to the eye(s) of a wearer.
 NSR achieved theoretical proof of feasibility of its innovation in late fall of 2018 using optical modeling and was able to achieve physical proof of feasibility in December.
+Multiple patent applications have been filed protecting this highly proprietary breakthrough.
 NSR’s approach utilizes a proprietary transparent micro display (TMD) and optics all integrated into a single proprietary optical module.
 The module can be located within millimeters of the wearer’s eye(s) eliminating many (if not most) of the inherent problems associated with other AR systems that are based on waveguides, holographic mirrors or birdbath optics.
+The AR industry is forecasted to grow to $ $70 billion by 2023*in USD.
+However, it is entirely possible this forecast will be missed if the above short comings are not solved.
+NSR believes it has invented such a solution.

 The company also announced the appointment of Phil Garfinkle to its Board of Directors.
 Phil is a seasoned serial entrepreneur who is often referred to as the Father of Digital Photography.
 “All indicators point to AR being a major global opportunity that is still in search of its enabling technology”, said Garfinkle.
 It appears NSR’s proprietary module which includes the TMD may provide the catalyst the market has been waiting for to turn potential into reality.”